IEEE Berkshire Section History

-Mr. Guiseppe Faccioli presented "Transient Phenomena", the effects of sudden disturbances in an
+Mr. Giuseppe Faccioli presented "Transient Phenomena," the effects of sudden disturbances in an

 electric power system.

 The National Institutes President, Mr. C.C.
 Chesney, entertained the local membership with his talk on "A 9500 Mile Trip Through Utah, Nevada, California, Oregon, Washington, and Western Canada," at the Masonic Temple.
-Cost to non-members was .50$.
+Cost to non-members was fifty cents.
 Membership card admitted a lady guest as well.

 Commander Ellsberg's talk on "Raising of the S-51 Submarine," illustrated by motion pictures and slides brought this response.
 "You have made Jules Verne look like a piker".